Our Moth Traps

 We used 27-litre bucket (1) for this design.
 However, any 25–30-litre bucket can be used for this purpose.
 Keep in mind that lightweight buckets may need to be secured to the ground or weighted down to prevent tipping.

 Cut a round hole in the lid (2) and insert a funnel (3).
-The funnel helps guide captured moths into the bucket for safe containment.
+The funnel directs captured moths into the bucket, allowing for safe containment.
 You can use any funnel available at your local hardware store (cheaper) or funnels from commercial moth traps.
 Fill the bucket with egg cartons to create a textured, three-dimensional environment that mimics natural resting surfaces such as tree bark.
 This structure provides secure hiding spaces and encourages moths to remain calm and settled after being attracted by the light.

 Three clear acrylic plates (30 cm long and 10 cm wide), cut from A4 acrylic sheets using a specialized cutting knife, are attached to this bracket.
 These plates help intercept approaching moths and guide them toward the funnel.